 \subsection{Overall Setup}

-\paragraph{Evaluation Measures.} To assess the detection performance, we use the Area Under Receiver Operating Characteristic curve (AUROC) measure, which is widely used in studies on LLM detection.
+\paragraph{Metrics.} To assess detection performance, we use the AUROC score, which is widely used in detection studies.
 However, it is only useful to observe the overall behavior of a detector through all possible thresholds.
-In practical scenarios, it is quite important to minimize the false positive classification, i.e.,~wrongly identifying human-written texts as LLM-generated.
-We thus report the detection accuracy with a threshold by fixing the false-positive rate (FPR) at 1\%, which is an evaluation stream among recent robustness studies \cite{krishna2023paraphrasing,hans2024spotting,dugan-etal-2024-raid}.
+In practice, it is critical to minimize the false positive classification, i.e.,~wrongly identifying human-written texts as LLM-generated.
+We thus report detection accuracy with a threshold by fixing the false-positive rate (FPR) at 1\%, a common evaluation metric in recent robustness studies \cite{krishna2023paraphrasing,hans2024spotting,dugan-etal-2024-raid}.

-\paragraph{Datasets.} We use the M4 dataset \cite{wang-etal-2024-m4}, which is a large-scale LLM detection benchmark consisting of pairs of human-written and LLM-generated texts across multiple languages, domains, and generators.
-In our experiments, we use the English subset, including 3,000 pairs of human-written and LLM-generated texts from each combination of \textbf{four domains}: Wikipedia, Reddit, WikiHow, and arXiv, as well as \textbf{three generators}: ChatGPT, GPT-4 as closed-source LLMs, and Dolly-v2 \cite{dolly} as open-source LLMs.
-For each combination, we split the dataset into three parts: train/validation/test with 2,000/500/500 pairs, respectively.
+\paragraph{Datasets.} We use the M4 dataset \cite{wang-etal-2024-m4}, a large-scale detection benchmark comprising pairs of human-written and LLM-generated texts across multiple languages, domains, and generators.
+Our experiments use the English subset, including 3,000 pairs of human-written and LLM-generated texts from each combination of four domains: Wikipedia, Reddit, WikiHow, and arXiv, and three generators: ChatGPT, GPT-4 as closed-source LLMs, and Dolly-v2 \cite{dolly} as open-source LLMs.
+For each combination, we split the dataset into three parts: train/valid/test with 2,000/500/500 pairs, respectively.